latest nhpb_banner 1__compressed2

 There are many tactics used to guide participants on their way to independence.
 The case management process is a non-service-based program to help families achieve stability and build personal and financial assets.
 The program, inspired by a similar initiative developed by other local agencies in Jersey City, is not a traditional case management service.
 Rather, families direct themselves and participate in peer groups to resolve issues and deal with crisis situations.

 As another benefit under this service, Catholic Charities of Hudson County provides financial incentives to participating families as they take the initiative in making the changes they identify as important in their lives.
 This can include access to government grants for paying certain expenses, such as for certification or school books.
+They also have details on scholarship programs for minorities and other educational services.

 The Career Dress program is designed for residents from Hudson County who are actively pursuing employment.
 This provides an outfit needed for job interviews, including work-appropriate clothing, shoes, undergarments, outerwear and more.
 Once a participant of the service has secured employment, the program provides at least two additional work outfits.